 OSFI is developing a new approach, planned to be implemented in 2025, to determine capital requirements for Segregated Fund Guarantee Risk.
-The Company will continue to participate in future public consultations relating to these developments.
+The Company will continue to participate in future public consultations relating to this and other developments.

 RISK MANAGEMENT AND CONTROL PRACTICES